satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 discussion interfaces of stackoverflow and mathoverflow attempt to organize and prioritize such information (using voting metrics), but do so in a manner that is not familiar to a general readership.
-We hope to learn from these specialized interfaces to filter and highlight usefu
+We hope to learn from these specialized interfaces to filter and highlight useful and relevant feedback.

 We have proposed a re-design of the current peer review system by incorporating ideas from code review systems associated with open source